ManuNeuro/EmmanuelCalvet/_posts/2024-04-01-whiepaper-p3.md

 ### Optimizing Weight Selection for Encryption

 To leverage ANNs for robust cryptographic applications, selecting weight statistics that maximize $H_b$ while minimizing its variance is essential.
 This strategy ensures outputs remain as disordered as possible—enhancing security—while maintaining consistency across network initializations to reduce predictability.
-So according to our results, the parameter region that is best for encryption if starting from $\sigma > 4$, where the average BiEntropy is the highest, and the variance the lowest, insuring consistency among generaged output.
-It is important that the variance is low, because we don't a network that suddenly produce a more structured output pattern, since it could leak critical information to reverse engineer the hash function!
+So according to our results, the parameter region that is best for encryption is starting from $\sigma > 4$, where the average BiEntropy is the highest, and the variance the lowest, insuring consistency among generaged output.
+It is important that the variance is low, because we don't want a network that suddenly produce a more structured output pattern, since it could leak critical information to reverse engineer the hash function!

 As we venture further into optimizing our artificial neural network (ANN) for cryptographic applications, a critical consideration emerges—the symmetry between 1s and 0s in the output.
 Achieving a 50/50 distribution of ones and zeros is paramount to ensuring that no bias skews the output, potentially revealing insights into the underlying structure of our hash function.